ShadowySpirits/kotlin-native-grpc/README.md

 ## Usage

-Try to run the demo command to create a topic on RocketMQ broker.
+Run the demo command to create a topic on RocketMQ broker via gRPC protocol.
+Download the binary from [releases](https://github.com/ShadowySpirits/kotlin-native-grpc/releases/tag/0.1.0) or build yourself.

 ```shell
 ./mqadmin -h